Latest ads

 Hello to all aquarists,

-this is my first attempt at creating an article here.
+my first attempt to write an article here.

-I put the spiny eel in my Malawi tank because the Malawi predators don't really put a lot of energy into hunting young fish.
-They always get food from me, so there's no need to overexert themselves. 😉
+I put the spiny eel in my Malawi tank because the Malawi predators don't really expend much energy hunting the fry.
+They always get something from me, so there's no need to overexert themselves. 😉

-My C. borleyi Kadango regularly produces about 50-90 young!
+My C. borleyi Kadango regularly produces about 50-90 fry!
 Very few of them don't make it!
-Almost all the young Kadangos survive.
-So the tank gets overpopulated in a short time!
-Unfortunately, it's not possible to give them away in such quantities either. 🤔
+Almost all fry survive with the Kadangos.
+This means the tank gets overcrowded in a short time!
+Unfortunately, giving them away in such quantities doesn't work either. 🤔

-This species of spiny eel from Lake Tanganyika is truly very interesting, highly intelligent, and exhibits a very unique behavior in the tank.
+This species of spiny eel from Lake Tanganyika is truly fascinating, very intelligent, and exhibits very independent behavior in the tank.

-At the top of its behavioral traits is that it's an effective and intense hunter; nothing escapes it!
+The number one aspect of its behavior is that it is an effective and intense hunter; nothing escapes it!
 Mine is now about 50 cm long after years!

-Attention: The other fish must be at least >10 cm, otherwise they will sooner or later end up in the stomach of the M. moorii!
+Caution: The fish population must be at least >10 cm; otherwise, it will end up in the stomach of M. moorii sooner or later!!

-Furthermore, I can also report the following, for example, it eats from my hand, reacts almost instantly to my hand signals, etc.
+I can also report the following: for example, it eats from my hand, reacts almost immediately to my hand signals, etc.

 Brief species description: